-Far more in keeping with its current role, local legend has it that Shakespeare performed in St. George’s Guildhall in 1593 and certainly, The Lord Admiral’s Men, with whom he was associated, were in Norwich that year.
-There is documentary evidence of the Guildhall being used as a theatre in 1594 but only to forbid players to perform there.
+Far more in keeping with its current role, Shakespeare performed in St. George’s Guildhall in 1593 and The Lord Admiral’s Men, with whom he was associated, were in Norwich that year.

 Following the Restoration of Charles II in 1660, various troupes from Norwich leased the Guildhall from the Corporation during the February Mart.

 During the Civil War of the 1640’s, Royalists stored barrels of gunpowder and arms in the Guildhall.
 And in 1704 there was an unsuccessful attempt by the Corporation to open a button factory.
 The Guildhall was also home to the County Court until 1767.
 It had been leased to Joseph Cooper, a painter, at a peppercorn rent for 21 years in 1727 on the condition that he attended to the painting, woodwork, plastering and even gilding.